tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/登录 Linux 实例/使用 SSH 登录 Linux 实例_intl_en.md

 **Password** or **Key**

 ## Prerequisites
-- You must already have the admin account and password (or key) for logging in to the instance.
+- You must already have the admin account and password (or key) to log in to the instance.
- - If you use a system default password to log in to the instance, go to [Message Center](https://console.cloud.tencent.com/message) to obtain the password first.
+ - If you use a system default password to log in to the instance, go to the [Message Center](https://console.cloud.tencent.com/message) to obtain the password first.
- - If you [use a key](#LoginWithKey) for the login, you must have created a key and bound it to this CVM.
+ - If you [use a key](#LoginWithKey) to log in, you must have created a key and bound it to this CVM.
 For more information, see [Managing SSH Keys](https://intl.cloud.tencent.com/document/product/213/16691).
  - If you forgot your password, please [reset your instance password](https://intl.cloud.tencent.com/document/product/213/16566).
-- A public IP has been purchased for your CVM instance, and port 22 is open (this is open by default for CVM purchased with quick configuration).
+- A public IP has been purchased for your CVM instance, and port 22 is open (this is open by default for a CVM purchased with quick configuration).

 ## Directions